-The current projected capital cost is factorized an increase of the form the Feasibility and Options Appraisal Study issued in October 2015.
+The current projected capital cost is factorized an increase of an increase of from the Feasibility and Options Appraisal Study issued in October 2015.
 The reasons for this increase can be attributed to the increase in gross internal floor area by 330m, additional allowance for clip 'n' climb equipment, an increase in external works costs which are now based upon the current Whitfield site option and an increased allowance for sports fixtures, fittings and equipment.